All Collections

 • How to use new features, Wave Routing, GMDSS maps, and AIS during Offshore

-1/ What are boat polars, and how do I set them up?
+2. What are boat polars, and how do I set them up?

 Polars describe your boat speed and wind angle in any given weather situation.
-Setting the polars in your PredictWind account is essential to get an accurate weather route.
+Setting the polars in your PredictWind account is essential for an accurate weather route.
 It is vital you set the polars in your account before using the weather routing and departure planning tool on any of the PredictWind platforms.

 See the help at https://help.predictwind.com/articles/2884506-how-to-set-up-boat-polars-all-platforms for detailed instructions on setting up boat polars.

-2/ What is the difference between the PredictWind App/ website and the Offshore App?
+3. What is the difference between the PredictWind App/ website and the Offshore App?

 There are multiple ways you can view a PredictWind forecast: